leomet07/cafe_cameras/README.md

 ## Environment Variables

-To run this project, you will NOT need to add environment variables to your .env file
+To run this project, you WILL need to add environment variables to your .env file

+Specify a MongoDB URI under `MONGODB_URI` .

-Instead, add camera configuration to a `cameras.json` file
+**_Also_**, add camera configuration to a `cameras.json` file

 An example `cameras.json` :